 In November 2013, the Water Division issued \$9,500 (not to exceed) in Water Revenue Bonds (Series 2013 Bonds) through the Missouri Department of Natural Resources Direct Loan Program.
 This bond issue is a drawdown loan with a fixed interest rate of 1.56% to fund various projects at the water treatment plants and throughout the distribution system.
-In total, as of June 30, 2016, the Water Division drew down \$5,721 of the loan.
+During fiscal year 2017, the Water Division drew down \$3,779 of the loan.
+The final drawdown relating to the program was completed in fiscal year 2017.